 September is still warm, with a comfortable average of 24°C. The sea is at its warmest, there aren’t that many people around, and the prices are much lower.

 Greece is incredibly popular with tourists for its spectacular islands.
-Zakynthos, Mykonos, Santorini, and Crete are most popular with visitors, each with its own unique attractions.
+Zakynthos, Mykonos, Santorini, and the large island of Crete are most popular with visitors, each with its own unique attractions.

 This itinerary includes island hopping, so let’s talk about your transportation options.
 Flying is easily the best and the quickest option for visiting the various islands, but you should know that direct flights to most islands are only available from Athens.